-When we made the Intermediate Volume 1 DVD/Collection, adding light wind riding, as a new section, was a must.
+When we made the Intermediate Volume 1 DVD/Collection, adding light wind riding was a must.
 How many of us struggle when the wind gets light, blame the kit or the conditions and just assume we are doing everything right – only to see a kiter who is 10kg heavier and a 2m smaller kite go steaming upwind?

 Technique for light wind takes a little more thought than many might imagine but with just a few helpful pointers and a little practice you can transform your sessions.